-There is an obligation in the ASCM to submit a detailed notification on subsidies every second year.
+There is an obligation under the ASCM to submit a detailed notification on subsidies every second year.
 Notified subsidies are reviewed at Subsidies Committee meetings.
 The first notification China submitted after its accession in 2001 was only in April 2006 and for the first time in July 2016, China submitted a notification on local subsidies.
-However, there is a problem that subsidies that should be notified are not notified.
+However, there is a problem that notifiable subsidies have not been notified.

 China's massive government support, including unclear subsidy spending, has caused excess capacity in industries such as steel, aluminum, and others.
 In particular, the issue of overcapacity in China due to various subsidies to the aluminum industry may be inconsistent with Article 5 of the ASCM as having adverse effects to the interests of other Members.
-Since 2017, the US has made a request for consultations on China's subsidies (policy finance and provision of inputs (coal, alumina, electricity) at low prices) to the aluminum ingot industry concerning inconsistency with the ASCM (DS519), and has also decided to impose antidumping duties and countervailing duties on Chinese aluminum sheet materials finding damages to the domestic industries, respectively.
-Furthermore, in its report on Section 232 for aluminum (refer to Chapter 3 Unilateral Measures (2)), the US recognized that the worldwide excessive amount of aluminum due to the subsidies of foreign governments such as China had a major negative impact on the production capacity of the aluminum ingot industry in the US.
+Since 2017, the US has made a request for consultations on China's subsidies (government loans and provision of low-cost inputs (coal, alumina, electricity)) to the aluminum ingot industry concerning inconsistency with the ASCM (DS519), and has also decided to impose antidumping duties and countervailing duties on Chinese aluminum sheet materials finding injuries to the domestic industries in both proceedings.
+Furthermore, in its report on Section 232 for aluminum (refer to Chapter 3 Unilateral Measures (2)), the US recognized that the worldwide overcapacity of aluminum due to the subsidies of foreign governments such as China had a major negative impact on the production capacity of the primary aluminum industry in the US.
 (For details, see "2021 Report on Compliance by Major Trading Partners with Trade Agreements -WTO, EPA/FTA and IIA-", Part I, Subsidies, (1) Subsidies for Aluminum.)

 In recent years, China has positioned new energy automobiles and other industries as national strategic industries and is rapidly expanding government support.
-There is concern that overcapacity and other problems will spread to advanced industries that are important for the competitiveness of each country's industries in the future.
-In addition, the methods of support of China seem to be diversifying to include not only subsidies and preferential taxation, but also low-interest loans through government-affiliated financial institutions and large-scale investments by national investment funds, which are further decreasing transparency.
-For example, national investment funds to support the semiconductor industry are set up by both central and local governments, but China has not reported many of these funds to the WTO, claiming that they do not constitute subsidies, so information publicly available on such support is limited.
-In the 2021 Trade Policy Review (TPR) of China, many Members have expressed concern about China's opaque industrial support and extensive intervention in the market using state-owned enterprises (see column in the 2022 Report on Compliance by Major Trading Partners with Trade Agreements -WTO, FTA/EPA and IIA -, "Twenty Years of China's WTO Accession and the WTO Trade Policy Review (TPR) Meeting with China").
+There is concern that, in the coming years, overcapacity and other problems will spread to advanced industries that are important for each country's industrial competitiveness.
+In addition, the methods of support of China seem to be diversifying to include not only subsidies and preferential taxation, but also low-interest loans through government-affiliated financial institutions and large-scale investments by government guidance funds, which are further decreasing transparency.
+For example, government guidance funds to support the semiconductor industry have been set up by both central and local governments, but China has not notified many of these funds to the WTO, claiming that they do not constitute subsidies, so information publicly available on such support is limited.
+In the 2021 Trade Policy Review (TPR) of China, many Members have expressed concern about China's opaque industrial support and extensive intervention in the market using state-owned enterprises (see column in the 2022 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPA and IIA -, "Twenty Years of China's WTO Accession and the WTO Trade Policy Review (TPR) Meeting with China").

 Japan has requested increased transparency in subsidy policies at bilateral meetings with China, and together with the US, EU, and other Members, has raised the issues of subsidies and overcapacity at the WTO Subsidies Committee meetings and at the 2021 TPR of China.
-Japan has also called for concerted efforts on addressing overcapacity in key industrial sectors at the G7 and G20 meetings.
-In cooperation with other WTO Members, Japan will continue to urge China at the WTO and other international fora and bilateral meetings to comply with its commitments made at the time of accession, ensure improved reporting and transparency, and operate its subsidy programs in accordance with the ASCM.
+Japan has also called for concerted efforts on addressing overcapacity in key industrial sectors and addressing marketdistorting industry subsidies and practices to ensure fair competitive conditions at the G7 and G20 meetings.
+In cooperation with other WTO member countries, Japan will continue to urge China at the WTO and other international fora and consultations to comply with its commitments made at the time of accession, ensure improved notification and transparency, and operate its subsidy programs in accordance with the ASCM.